edouardlp/Mask-RCNN-CoreML/Data/README.md

 # Mask-RCNN-CoreML Data

 Directory holding data files.
-Use scripts to download
+Use scripts to download and generate